tewidis/HPCA/markdown/caches.md

 ## Write Policy

 1. Allocate policy: Do we insert blocks we write?
-    * Write-allocate: Brings the block we write into the cache
+    * Write-allocate: Bring the block we write into the cache
     * No-write-allocate: Don't bring the block we write into the cache
 2. Most modern caches are write-allocate because there is some locality between reads and writes